 R. Andrew Holbrook (M.A.
 2002, PhD 2005) is a Senior Vice President at Wells Fargo, specializing in translating social scientific insights on consumer behavior into financial service products and services optimally suited to meet the needs of customers.
 Prior to joining Wells Fargo in 2013, Andrew started his career in financial services career in 2006 at JPMorgan Chase.
 After receiving his PhD in Political Science from Ohio State in 2005, he was Assistant Professor of Political Science at the University of New Orleans, where Hurricane Katrina cut short his academic career.
 Andrew and his wife, Sarah, are both Ohio natives who now live in San Francisco, CA. When they are not sheltering in place with their cat, Axel, they like to sail and travel internationally.

-Matt Kaido is from Zanesville, Ohio and is a 2014 graduate of The Ohio State University with a B.A. in Political Science.
-He has worked as a Staff Assistant to former Congressman Pat Tiberi and as a Plicy Analyst for the U.S. Congress Joint Economic Committee, and as a Legislative Liaison for Ohio Secretary of State Frank LaRose.
+Matthew Kaido is from Zanesville, Ohio and is a 2014 graduate of The Ohio State University with a B.A. in Political Science.
+He has worked as a Staff Assistant to former Congressman Pat Tiberi, a Policy Analyst for the U.S. Congress Joint Economic Committee, and as a Legislative Liaison for Ohio Secretary of State Frank LaRose.
 Matt is currently the Director for Strategic Initiatives at the Foundation for Appalachian Ohio, a community foundation serving Ohio's 32 Appalachian counties.
 Matt also serves on the Ohio State Department of Political Science Advisory Board.

 Don Klemack is a Senior strategic Account Director with Cyara, Inc. Don received his BA in Political Science from The Ohio State University in 1994.
 He has over 25 years in enterprise software sales specializing in the financial and insurance verticals.
 When he is not helping his clients deliver flawless customer experiences, Mr. Klemack enjoys spending time with his wife, daughter, and dog in the Lake Norman, North Carolina.